 Feeling like a kid in wonderland is the best way to describe the atmosphere in Sintra, Portugal.

-This natural reservation with architectural gems sprinkled here and there is a great place to take your inner child out to play.
-And you can find it only 25 minutes away from Lisbon.
+This natural reservation with castles sprinkled here and there is a great place to take your inner child out to play.
+The best part?
+You can find it only 25 minutes outside Lisbon (by train).

 Set at the foothills of Sintra Mountains, this small town used to be the favorite resort of the Portuguese royalty, and it’s considered to be the first center of European Romantic architecture, thus included in the UNESCO’s heritage sites.